LyubomirT/intense-rp-next/README.md

 ### Network Interception Broken Or Unstable

-Please note that the feature is still in beta and might not work perfectly in all cases.
+Please note that the feature is not one-size-fits-all and might not work perfectly in all cases.
 Network interception is now supported for both Chrome and Edge.
 IntenseRP Next falls back to the old HTML to Markdown conversion if network interception fails, so you can still use it, but with less reliability.

 ### Code Blocks Temporarily Pausing Streaming